polar0n/animated-palm-tree/irt_imputation/scripts/readme.md

 - Imputes missing responses based on these probabilities
 - Excludes examinees with 100% missing responses from RMSE evaluation
 - Saves the imputed response matrix (`*_X_IRT_imputed.csv`)
-- Reports RMSE on missing entries
+- Reports RMSE and BCE on missing entries

 ---